 Wild Sage American Bistro

 The multiple award-winning Wild Sage American Bistro is a ‘comfortable fine dining’ establishment in a warm and intimate environment.
 Serving creative dishes that highlight fresh locally sourced ingredients, the team at Wild Sage also offer a gluten-free menu and will happily create dishes for other dietary restrictions.
 Succulent choices on the menus include the gluten-free goat cheese stuffed chicken breast with balsamic bing cherries, wild arugula salad, Kansas City bacon lardons, and white cheddar grits and the bouillabaisse with halibut, wild shrimp, scallops, and mussels in a tomato broth with garlic bread and saffron aioli.

 Wild Sage American Bistro, 916 W. 2nd Ave., Spokane, WA, USA, +1 509 456 7575

 Fire Artisan Pizza

-Located in downtown, Fire Artisan Pizza offers an inviting atmosphere with modern elements, including large black and white photos, which blanket the walls, concrete floors, and rustic wooden accents.
-The restaurant serves pizza cooked in a 900-degree wood-fired oven and made with quality ingredients in unique flavourful combinations, with regional craft beers and wines.
+Located in downtown, Fire Artisan Pizza offers an inviting atmosphere with modern elements, including large black and white photos, which blanket the walls; concrete floors; and rustic wooden accents.
+The restaurant serves pizza cooked in a 900-degree wood-fired oven and made with quality ingredients in unique flavorful combinations, with regional craft beers and wines.
 Diners can devour classic pizzas, such as the margharita with fresh mozzarella, tomato sauce, basil, and olive oil or something a little different like the gordy, which is made with dates, gorgonzola, mozzarella, olive oil, and a balsamic reduction.
 Plenty of delicious options make it the perfect gathering place for everyone.